webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ## 1.2: Contact Center User Configuration

-> The following video outlines how to create a Site, Team, and Multimedia Profile that will be assigned to the Contact Center users.
-We will also learn how to navigate to the Webex Contact Center admin section and how to associate customer-created Site, Team, and Multi-Media Profile with new users.
+> The following section outlines how to verify the Site, Team, and Multimedia Profile that will be assigned to the Contact Center users.
+We will also learn how to navigate to the Webex Contact Center admin section and how to associate newly created Sites, Teams, and Multimedia Profiles with new users.

 ![Admin_Experience](/assets/images/admin_exp_1.gif)